Interested in exploring Labs?

 Endpoints included in the Tweets and Users preview allows you to request information about a specified Tweet or Twitter user.
 These endpoints are best used to get up-to-date details, to verify that a Tweet or a User is available, or to update your stored details following a compliance event.

 The GET method to the Tweets resource returns information about a Tweet or group of Tweets.
-The response includes metadata such as the Tweet text, author, media attachments and more.
+The response includes metadata such as the Tweet text, author, media attachments, metrics and more.

 This endpoint accepts either OAuth 1.0a user context or OAuth 2.0 Bearer token authentication methods.
 If the requested Tweets are protected, you must use OAuth 1.0a user context and the access tokens must represent a user that is following the protected account.